hockyg/comp-lab-class-2022/Week13/Assignment.md

 ## Part 1 - setup
 1. Read the section "Generating a topology"
 2. Use vmd to open the file `Inputs/complex.prmtop` as the topology, then `Inputs/complex.inpcrd`
 3. Render a nice figure of the protein in a New Cartoon representation that shows the ligands in CPK representation.
 You'll have to figure out how to select just the ligands, which are not protein and not water and not ions.
 Center the figure on one of the ligands (ideally the one below in part 3).
-Put this figure in the Images directory
+Put this figure in the `Figures/` directory
 4. Save a vmd script (e.g. `viz_topology.vmd`) in the Analysis directory so that you could recreate this image easily.

 ## Part 2 - equilibration
-1. Read the section "Equilibration at the MM level to see how the classical system is equilibrated
+1. Read the section "Equilibration at the MM" level to see how the classical system is equilibrated
-2. Create a jupyter notebook in the Analysis folder to analyze the energy of the various systems.
-Make a plot of potential energy vs time in the NVT and NPT energy files in Outputs, and save the result in Figures/
+2. Create a jupyter notebook in the `Analysis` folder to analyze the energy of the various systems.
+Make a plot of potential energy vs time in the NVT and NPT energy files in `Outputs,` and save the result in `Figures/`

 ## Part 3 - standard QM/MM